ishithemes/getvisitorscountry/README.md

 ## Usage on a website
 * Copy the <script> part of the [HTML](index.html) and paste it just before the **end of** HEAD tag of your website.
-* Create a DIV element with id=countrycode-container as <div id="countrycode-container"></div> and place it anywhere on the HTML document where you want to show the country code
+* Create a DIV element with id=countrycode-container as &lt;div id=&quot;countrycode-container&quot;&gt;&lt;/div&gt; and place it anywhere on the HTML document where you want to show the country code
 * Great!
 Now use the script to redirect / hide the content for visitors from some countries.